titanicoctopus/Notes/UE 2 NPC small encounters.md

 An ill person can be cured with herbs or a succesful fortune test.
 This increases reputation.
 A bigot who threatens the wayfarer when they are a stranger.
 Folk who offer a game of chance.
 Wayfarer needs to wager something of  equal value.
+When the wayfarer is a friend / ally an admirer gives them a carving or a trinket.
+When the wayfarer is a friend / ally a